filippotosetto/filippotosetto.github.io/_project/salesgossip.md

 title: SalesGossip
 icon: /public/images/projects/salesgossip/icon.png
 link: 'https://itunes.apple.com/gb/app/salesgossip/id869338645?mt=8'
-role: Technical Lead
+role: Technical Lead / Lead iOS Developer
-description: "Even if it seems a simple app, it presented quite a few challenges.
-I wasn't directly involved in the development of the app, but I managed the team behind it, and also designed the API that allow communication between the app and the client backend."
+description: "<p>SalesGossip allows the user to discover promotions and offers in high street retail stores.<br />Few interesting functionalities: <b>Fashion tinder</b> to personalize the user watchlist; nearest store locator to direct the user to the shops; browse products by brand or by category.</p><p>As lead developer I've been working on the <b>app architecture</b>, choosing the right framework to be used.
+I've also been involved in the design of the <b>RESTful API</b> that allow communication between the app and the client backend.</p>"
 order: 6
 ---